ASAG-ISCAS/docs.pybdr/docs/benchmark/sym_derivative.md

 sidebar_position: 2
 ---

-# High-dimensional Derivation Based on Symbolic Computation
+# High-dimensional Partial Derivative Based on Symbolic Computation

 We test our implementation on a PC with following configurations: